 If you would like more detailed advice on progressing your appeal to the University Stage, please email Just Ask a copy of your Local Stage decision letter with a brief explanation of why you think the decision is wrong.

 When you receive the Local Stage decision, you have 10 working days (weekends and University closed days don’t count) to request that your appeal is escalated to the University Stage.
-All you have to do is send a quick email to the Student Complaints Officer, on firstname.lastname@example.org to say that you’re unhappy with your Local Stage decision and you’d like to progress your appeal to the University Stage.
+Firstly, you need to email an Appeal Progression Form to the Student Complaints and Mediation Manager, on email@example.com.
+You should attach your original decision letter/notification of results, your local stage appeal form with supporting evidence, and your appeal outcome letter.

 This letter is your chance to respond to the points made in the Local Stage decision letter.
 For your appeal to succeed you will need to show why the reasoning for the Local Stage decision is wrong.
 There’s no need to repeat information in your original appeal form as the Appeal Review Panel will be able to see this.
 But if you think that some points haven’t been considered properly or if you have new information to add, you can say this in your University Stage appeal letter.
 You should also include any new evidence that you might have.

 Just Ask can help by giving you feedback on drafts of this letter before you submit it.
-There’s no specific deadline for this letter to be submitted but it's important to keep the Student Complaints Officer informed if there are any delays.
+There’s no specific deadline for this letter to be submitted but it's important to keep the Student Complaints and Mediation Manager informed if there are any delays.